-At 11am take part in the 2 minute silence in honor of those who served and lost their lives.
+At 11am take part in the 2 minute silence in honour of those who served and lost their lives.

 Whilst VE Day marked the end of the war in Europe in May 1945, many thousands of Armed Forces personnel were still involved in bitter fighting in the Far East.

 Victory over Japan would come at a heavy price, and Victory over Japan Day (VJ Day) marks the day Japan surrendered on the 15 August 1945, which in effect ended the Second World War.